-We exist to help you succeed.
-Have a close look at our Web site [www.ncnm. edu], talk to our counselors, ask a thousand questions.
-Become a healer at a time in the nation's health history when everything depends on superb clinical and theoretical knowledge focused on the patient.
-Everything depends, too, upon a passionate philosophy of healing, and the confidence to work together to convert ideas into action, every day in your classes and every day thereafter in your clinic with your patients.
+We're here to help you succeed in reaching your dreams.
+Take a close look at our Web site; talk to our counselors; ask a thousand questions.
+Become a healer at this pivotal time in our nation's history as health care reform takes root.
+More and more, everything depends on superb clinical and theoretical knowledge, all focused on the patient.
 It all starts in Portland.

 We're waiting for you.